How to make Artisan Bread

 Step 14

 After 25 minutes, turn the heat down to 200C (390F) for another 10-15 minutes, if the bread is too dark turn the heat down a little more.
-It may be a good idea to rotate the bread in the oven of you find it’s overdone on one side.
+It may be a good idea to rotate the bread in the oven if you find it’s overdone on one side.

 Step 15